chaunnybby7/lashbar/README.md

 - There's a short introduction on the page.
 - There's a menu of services with pricing information.
 - There is a form at the bottom of the page.
+- Customized the form attributes by changing the font family and font size.
-- There are three links on the navigation bar and it brings
+- There are three links on the navigation bar.
+When user clicks on the tabs, it jumps directly to each section, such as About Us, Services and Contact Us.
 - Downloaded 'Abel' font and used it for the body and footer texts.
+- Inserted and aligned text/slogan over the header photo.
+- Embedded Calendly for appointment scheduling.
+- Added disclaimer, instructions and pricing info on the Calendly page to inform users of important messages.